hlavacs/ViennaPhysicsEngine/README.md

 - https://ufind.univie.ac.at/de/course.html?lv=052212&semester=2019W
 - https://ufind.univie.ac.at/de/course.html?lv=052211&semester=2019S

 VPE's main contributor is Prof. Helmut Hlavacs (http://entertain.univie.ac.at/~hlavacs/).
-The parts for general constraints have been provided by
+The parts for general constraints have been implemented by Julian Schneebaur.
+The softbody simulation was implemented by Felix Neumann.

 VPE features are:
 - C++20
-- Polytopes only
+- Full rigid body simulation, for now for polytopes only
-- Sequential impulse based
+- Sequential impulse based solver
 - Implements two solvers to choose from
 - Friction
 - Contact set reduction
-- Warm starting, stable stacking
+- Warm starting for stable stacking
+- Many joint constraints: ball-socket, hinge with angle limits, motor, slider with limits, fixed
+- Combined models: bridge, drive train, rag doll

-# Set up for Windows 10
+# Set up for Windows 11

 The whole engine is contained in VPE.hpp.
-Clone the project, open the .sln file, compile, run.
+The provided example program uses the Vienna Vulkan Engine for rendering and is thus currently restricted to Windows 11.
+If you want to compile the example, do the following steps:
+- Make sure you have an up to date CMake, MS Visual Studio 22 and the Vulkan SDK installed.
+- Clone both projects Vienna Vulkan Engine and Vienna Physics Engine, into the same directory, next to each other.
+- Cd into Vienna Vulkan Engine and run CMake.
+Alternatively run the msvc bat file.
+CMake creates an sln project file.
+- Open the sln file and compile the project.
+Sometimes compile it twice to make sure everything is done correctly.
+- You might also manually compile the doxyfile subproject to create the documentation.
+For this you must have Doxygen installed.
+- Cd into the Vienna Physics Engine directory and run CMake (or the msvc bat file).
+- Open the sln file and compile the project.
+- Now you can run the example.

 For Windows 11, all non-Vulkan dependencies are in the external directory.
 The Vulkan SDK is supposed to be pointed at by the VULKAN_SDK environment variable.

-The project will be updated regularly, so it makes sense to download the source files once in a while, or clone the whole project.
-Make sure to keep your main.cpp or other files that you created.
+The project will be updated regularly, so it makes sense to pull the newest version regularly.

 # Using VPE